state-mesh/statemesh-docs/docs/architecture/blockchain.md

 1 MESH = 10<sup>18</sup> wei
 :::

-## Consensus
-The blockchain uses PoS to secure the network.
-Validator nodes are responsible for generating and validating blocks.
-In return they will receive block rewards and a percentage of transaction fees and subscription fees.
-Based on their performance and reputation, validator nodes are assigned a score.
-They are incentivized to act in accordance with the network because they are subject to penalization (slashing) if they behave maliciously.

-The consensus is based on the Lachesis open-source software library.
-Lachesis is designed to easily plug into any blockchain node written in Golang, or in any other language if provided with a wrapper.
-Basically, Lachesis process consensus messages from other nodes and guarantee that everyone processes the same commands in the same order.
-To do this, it uses a DAG aBFT consensus algorithm.

-Lachesis is:
-- Asynchronous: Participants have the freedom to process commands at different times.
-- Leaderless: No participant plays a 'special' role
-- Byzantine Fault-Tolerant: Supports one third of faulty nodes, including malicious behavior
-- Final: Lachesis's output can be used immediately, no need for block confirmations, etc.

-Lachesis is a DAG-based aBFT consensus protocol with guaranteed finality.
-The Lachesis protocol is leaderless achieving complete asynchrony, no round robin and no proof-of-work.
-Every confirmed transaction is final, unless more than 1/3W of validators are Byzantine

-Each Lachesis node stores a local acyclic directed graph (DAG) composed of event blocks, each of which contains transactions.
-In this wiki, the terms 'event' and 'event block' are sometimes used interchangebly.
-The DAG capturing the happens-before relationship between the events is used to calculate an exact final order of events (and hence transactions) independently on each node.

-Events are divided into confirmed and unconfirmed events.
-New events are unconfirmed, whilst usually events from past 2-3+ frames are all confirmed.
-For confirmed events, honest nodes can compute their exact order.
-Unconfirmed events can only be partially ordered.

-Consensus results into batches of confirmed events, where each batch of events is called a block.
-Blocks (or finalized blocks) forming the final chain are calculated from event blocks independently on each node.
-Unlike PoW, round-robin PoS, coinage PoS and sync BFT, nodes don't send blocks to each other.
-Only events are being synced between nodes.
-Validators of the network do not vote on a concrete state of the network, but instead they periodically exchange transactions and events they observe with peers.

-Unlike sync BFT (like pBFT), Lachesis do not use new events in current election, but instead they are used to vote for the events in 2-3+ previous virtual elections simultaneously.
-This leads to a smaller number of created consensus messages, as the same event is reused in different elections.
-Hence, Lachesis achieves a lower TTF and a smaller consensus overhead comparing to sync BFT.

-You can read more about Lachesis in their [paper](https://arxiv.org/abs/2108.01900).

 ## Epochs
 The protocol is organized in Epochs comprised of a number of (finalized) blocks.
 Each epoch is sealed when one of the below conditions is satisfied: